insin/templates/react-cross-runtime-app/README.md

 ## Cross-runtime React app

-A template for creating apps which can be devloped in a browser, but will be distributed for other runtimes - by default, it's set up for Internet Explorer HTA apps, but it's easy to add other runtimes.
+A template for creating a [React](http://facebook.github.io/react) app which can be devloped in a browser, but will be distributed for other runtimes - by default, it's set up for Internet Explorer HTA apps, but it's easy to add other runtimes.

 ### Browser